 This is a simplified version of the Thai Tom Yam Kai Pa.
 By simplified, I mean I did not have some of the traditional ingredients so I just omitted them.
 I don’t know how much difference the omission of kaffir leaves and pickled bamboo made but my fish egg soup turned out very well — spicy, citrusy and, with the sprinkling of cilantro just before serving, wonderfully aromatic.

-In a pot, boil about five cups of water.
+- In a pot, boil about five cups of water.
 While waiting for the water to boil, prepare the rest of the ingredients.

-From the root ends, cut about 2 to 3 inches of the lemongrass stalk.
+- From the root ends, cut about 2 to 3 inches of the lemongrass stalk.
 Discard the upper portion; you only need the light-colored portion from the root ends.
 Crush the stalks (the side of a cleaver, a rolling pin or a pestle) then thinly slice.

-Cut three (ring) slices of ginger about 1/4 inch thick and dice.
+- Cut three (ring) slices of ginger about 1/4 inch thick and dice.

-When the water boils, add the ginger, lemongrass, galangal and tamarind pulp.
+- When the water boils, add the ginger, lemongrass, galangal and tamarind pulp.
 Season with patis.
 Add the fish eggs, lower the heat, cover and simmer for about five minutes and no longer.
 The fish eggs should still be soft inside when served.

-To serve, place one fish egg in an individual bowl, cover with broth and sprinkle with fresh cilantro.
+- To serve, place one fish egg in an individual bowl, cover with broth and sprinkle with fresh cilantro.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.